 A personal data breach means a security breach leading to the destruction, loss, alteration, unauthorised disclosure of, or access to personal data, it is more than losing personal data.

-A breach of data is reportable to regulatory bodies when it is likely to result in a risk to the rights and freedoms of individuals unaddressed such a breach is likely to have a significant detrimental effect – for example, result in discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage.
+A breach of data is reportable to regulatory bodies when it is likely to result in a risk to the rights and freedoms of individuals.
+If unaddressed, such a breach is likely to have a significant detrimental effect – for example, result in discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage.
 The service manager/co-ordinator will discuss the breach with senior management and report the breach to regulatory bodies where applicable.

 GNFC will notify both the individual/s which the breach affects and the Information Commissioners Office (ICO) without delay and within a maximum of 72 hours from when the breach is identified.